 At Tier 4, the name of SCPs will now be displayed under an icon.

 SCP-079 can interact with the doors around Site-02.
 Such as closing doors on Humans or opening a locked door for the SCPs.
 Doors are interacted with by hovering the mouse over the corresponding door icon.
 By default, opening/closing a door is performed with Left Click while locking a door can be performed with the Right Click Key.
 The amount of AP to open/close a door varies depending on the door, though most doors cost 5 AP.
 Locking a closed door will initially take away a fifth of SCP-079's maximum AP, while also applying an AP drain rate that increases exponentially over time.
 The game uses the following formula to calculate AP drain: a = (s)1.6 where a is the AP drain per second and s is how many seconds SCP-079 has locked a door for.
 Locking an opened door will only cost 10 AP and halt AP regen.
 All locked doors will become unlocked by hitting the R Key or if SCP-079 has run out of AP.
 Once unlocked, a cooldown to door locking is applied which by default is three seconds.
 This cooldown is increased depending on how long SCP-079 had locked a door for divided by 2, (e.g.: if a door was locked for ten seconds, SCP-079 would have to wait eight seconds (3s + 10s/2) before he can lock any other doors).

-- 10 AP - Checkpoints; HCZ/EZ Checkpoint Doors, HCZ/EZ Checkpoint Side Door, LCZ/HCZ Checkpoint Doors)
+- 10 AP - Checkpoints Access (HCZ/EZ Checkpoint Doors, HCZ/EZ Checkpoint Side Door, LCZ/HCZ Checkpoint Doors)

 SCP-079 can use the Speakers located in the facility to directly talk to humans who are within range.
 By holding down the V key, SCP-079 will access the nearest available Speaker and be able to broadcast their voice.
 Using a Speaker will not use any AP, but will halve the rate AP regenerates.
 SCP-079's voice will be put through many filters while using the Speaker.

 SCP-079 can place a ping marker that can be seen by other SCPs.
 The ping lasts five seconds and has a cooldown of three seconds.
 SCP-079 can only place three pings at a time.
 Placing a new ping while three are already active will simply display an error telling the player they reached the max amount.
 The ping can be seen by the other SCPs, allowing a way for SCP-079 to communicate without a mic or to direct SCPs to a given room.
 The marker changes based on what SCP-079 pings.

-A Tier 2, SCP-079 unlocks the Blackout ability.
-The ability cost 15 AP and turns off the lights in a single room for 15 seconds.
+At Tier 2, SCP-079 unlocks the Blackout ability.
+The ability costs 25 AP and turns off the lights in a single room for 15 seconds.
 At Tier 3, SCP-079 gains the ability to blackout two rooms at once, with Tier 4 increasing this limit to four rooms.
 By default, this ability is performed by hitting the F Key.
 Cameras will automatically enable a Night-Vision mode during a Blackout, allowing SCP-079 to see easier.
-Cameras in Heavy Containment Zone and Surface Zone use the typical green military styled night vision while LCZ and EZ cameras use the white and black style commonly seen in public cameras.
+Cameras in Heavy Containment Zone and Surface Zone use the typical green military-styled night vision while LCZ and EZ cameras use the white and black style commonly seen in public cameras.